 A first orchestral work "Vaste champ temporel à vivre joyeusement" has been premiered in 2015 by Pascal Rophé and Orchestre National des Pays de la Loire, and in Japan by Yasuaki Itakura and the Tokyo Sinfonietta.

-Soloists T.Papavrami, M.Coppey, FF.Guy, N.Baldeyrou, JL.Capezzali and D.Guerrier have recorded the album "Solos - A personal diary in music" now released on Alpha Classics.
+Soloists T.Papavrami, M.Coppey, FF.Guy, N.Baldeyrou, JL.Capezzali and D.Guerrier have recorded the album "Solos - A personal diary in music" now released on CD by Alpha Classics.

 Hae-sun Kang and Ensemble DAI Contemporain performed a Trio in Spain in July 2015, and violinist David Grimal gave the first public performance of a Sonata for solo violin in summer 2016.